József Eisenhoffer

 József Eisenhoffer (8 November 1900 – 13 February 1945), also known as József Aczél, was a Hungarian footballer.
 He could play equally well as an inside or outside left as well as left half.
 Eisenhoffer played professionally in Hungary, Austria, France and the United States.
-He also managed Olympique de Marseille for six seasons and earned eight caps with the Hungarian national team.
+He also managed Olympique de Marseille for six seasons and earned eight caps with the Hungary national team.
 He was a member of the 1924 Hungarian Olympic football team.